benmvp/slides/md/2016-es6-developer-week.md

 ```

 NOTES:
-- Because ES6 classes are just syntactic sugar of constructor functions they are interoperable in theory
+- Because ES6 classes are just syntactic sugar of constructor functions they _should_ be interoperable with ES5 clases
 - You should technically be able to use `extends` with a JavaScript class defined using constructor functions like in our example above
 - However, most class factory functions (i.e. `Backbone.Model.extends()`) do a lot more processing before creating the derived class so it doesn't always work
+- Depends on the library
 - React has a class factory function for creating its components in ES5, but they've also put a lot of work in also making it ES6 class friendly.
 Other libraries need to follow suit
 - Ember & Angular 2 have done the same